ebassi/emeus/README.md

 Emeus provides a third layout management policy, based on *constraints*;
-each UI element binds one of more of its attributes — like its width, or its position — to other UI elements, in a way that is more natural to describe from a UI building perspective, and hopefully more efficient that stacking piles of boxes one inside another.
+each UI element binds one of more of its attributes — like its width, or its position — to other UI elements, in a way that is more natural to describe from a UI building perspective, and hopefully more efficient than stacking piles of boxes one inside another.

 ### Constraints